Inclusive Practice

 Since then, she's built a diverse portfolio spanning short films, unscripted content, comedy, and high-end TV drama.
 Progressing from Production Coordinator to Executive Producer, she's also taken on the role of Head of Production for a leading factual company and worked for several years in short film funding and commissioning.

-Jules spent twelve years as a line producer in high-end TV drama which taught her the realities of budgets, schedules, and team dynamics.
-More recently, as a producer and series producer, she's partnered closely with production companies and commissioners to embed better working practices with methods that are achievable, inclusive and sustainable from development through to delivery.
+Jules spent twelve years as a Line Producer in high-end TV drama which taught her the realities of budgets, schedules, and team dynamics.
+More recently, as a Producer and Series Producer, she's partnered closely with production companies and commissioners to embed better working practices with methods that are achievable, inclusive and sustainable from development through to delivery.

 "I'LL TELL YOU WHAT YOU DON'T WANT TO HEAR